I organized an easy-going road trip to some Scottish gems at the end of May, including the Cairngorms, Loch Ness, and

-It quit raining, and inside was a seagull couple with tiny offsprings.
-The day was slowly reaching its final stage, and we proceeded down south, where's yet another of impressive Scotland's castles: the Stalker.
+It quit raining, and inside of the ruin was a seagull couple with tiny offsprings.
+The day was slowly reaching its final stage, and we proceeded down south, where's yet another of the impressive Scottish castles: the Stalker.

-This was the last point of interest I had prepared, so the plan was to head back home.
-However, then we entered Oban, where we were welcomed by this bridge.
-As someone with an appreciation for engineering structures like this, it made me quite excited.
+This was the last point of interest I prepared, so the plan was to head back home.
+But then we drove past an exciting bridge in Oban.
+Having an appreciation for engineering structures like this, we stopped to have a closer look.

-Well, and then the road went through the Lomond/Trossachs national park, and that was one heck of fun driving to finish the day with.
+Finally, the road took us through the Lomond/Trossachs national park, and it was one heck of fun driving to finish the day.

-It was one car, two days, four friends, over 400 miles of driving, and thousands of smiles.
+It was one car, two days, four friends, over 400 miles of driving, and countless smiles.

 If you enjoyed this post, you might also like my previous articles about Scotland, such as: